Education

 Research

-Dr. Pajoohesh-Ganji’s research is focused on the pathways and repair mechanisms that play a role in Multiple Sclerosis (MS).
-She has used different models such as spinal cord and the optic nerve to investigate questions regarding inflammation, axonal re-growth, and oligodendrocytes biology in mice and rats.
-Her current research focuses on demyelination and remyelination in the mouse optic nerve and spinal cord.
+Dr. Pajoohesh-Ganji’s laboratory research has been focused on the pathways and repair mechanisms that play a role in Multiple Sclerosis (MS).
+She has used various models, including the spinal cord and the optic nerve, to investigate inflammation, axonal regeneration, and oligodendrocyte biology in mice and rats.
+Currently, she has turned her focus to educational research, specifically examining the purpose of underrepresented students in pursuing medical education and faculty development.

 Teaching